 in which he writes “a white cross on a black ground [that] was formerly the banner of St Perran and the Standard of Cornwall; probably with some allusion to the black ore and the white metal of tin“.
 A description that both informs and confuses because it’s unclear why he believes it to be “formerly” the “Standard of Cornwall” and does not indicate any time when it may have first been raised or named.
 Significantly though, this is evidence that the land of the Cornish was represented by a distinct flag decades before banners of arms or application of local symbols in flag form, appeared for other counties.
 The flag’s singular provenance reflects the unique character of the territory it represents.

 Whilst it received a local council in 1889 along with all British shires, Cornwall has an ethnic distinction that sets it apart from the other counties, being historically an assimilated Celtic land rather than plainly, a territorial division of England.
-Accordingly, asserting their status as a distinct nation comparable to Wales and Scotland, Cornish people contend that their flag is a national flag, symbolic of their distinct national identity and similarly comparable therefore to the Scottish saltire, the Welsh dragon or England’s cross of Saint George.
+Accordingly, asserting their status as a distinct nation comparable to Wales and Scotland, Cornish people contend that theirs is a national flag, symbolic of a distinct national identity and similarly comparable therefore to the Scottish saltire, the Welsh dragon or England’s cross of Saint George.
 Practically however, the territory has been regarded as one of England’s counties since roughly the later Middle Ages, following the gradual retreat of the language barrier behind which Cornish was spoken.
 This headed further and further west until to all intents and purposes, the language died out, some time in the eighteenth century; albeit that it has been revived by enthusiasts in the modern era.

 As Gilbert describes, the colours of the flag are traditionally held to symbolise the colours of black ore and the white tin (a distinctly Cornish product) which emerges from it.
 Legend holds that the flag reflects the discovery of tin in the territory by the 6th century abbot, Saint Piran, who adopted the contrasting colours upon seeing the white molten tin spilling out of the black ore in his fire.
 He is accordingly recognised both as the patron saint of tin miners generally and of Cornwall particularly.
 An alternative but similar interpretation is that the colour white stands for Cornwall’s rich veins of tin while the black is the fertile, peaty soil which contains it.
 Another explanation describes the white light of truth shining through the blackness/darkness of evil!